 Hmmm, I’m not sure why he hates that term.
 Maybe “Preventative Maintenance” is betterer.

-These are the exercises that build the squat, bench, or deadlift.
+These are the exercises that build the squat, bench, or deadlift.2.
+Supplemental lifts

-Supplemental lifts are intended to “supplement” the main lifts.
+Supplemental lifts are intended to “supplement” the main lifts.3.
+Accessories

 Lifters need to start asking themselves, “Where is my weakness/where am I getting stuck?” and start finding accessory movements to address it.